LoomingVeil/Extended-Scripts/README.md

 This is my addon to CustomNpcs+ by Kamkeel which you can download here: https://www.curseforge.com/minecraft/mc-mods/customnpc-plus
 The CustomNpcs+ mod is required for my mod to run.
 It's an addon after all.

-Here you can check out all the methods added by ExtendedScripts: https://loomingveil.github.io/Extended-Scripts/
+Here you can check out a new version of the javadocs with ExtendedScript's methods added: https://loomingveil.github.io/Extended-Scripts-Combined-API/

-In the future there will be a javadoc page of Kamkeel's javadoc and mine combined.
+Or if you just want to see what is added by ExtendedScripts: https://loomingveil.github.io/Extended-Scripts/